t-r-a-g-e-d-y/tpicview/README.md

 **tpicview** is a simple tool for displaying images in a terminal using ANSI color codes and the ▀ character.

+Supports two sample methods (average and point), GIF playback and an FPS override, and a thumbnail view.

 ### Usage